 Semolina is called suji or rawa in India and is added for slight crunchiness in the sweet.
 This sweet is usually made with pure ghee (clarified butter), but one can make it with whichever cooking oil is available.

-- Laddoos can be made with wheat flour, grated coconut powder, other cereal flour as well.
+- Laddoos can be made with wheat flour, grated coconut powder, or other cereal flours as well.

 - Motichoor laddoos are equally popular for weddings and festivals.
-The process of making it, is entirely different, though the ingredients remain the same as in besan laddoo.
-Don’t miss the videos of both the varieties, at the end of the article.
+The process of making it is entirely different, though the ingredients remain the same as in besan laddoo.
+Don’t miss the videos of how to make both varieties (above and below).

 - There is also a variety made with roughly chopped dry fruits, such as almonds, raisins, walnuts, and others.
-This is especially considered healthy and nutritious for nursing mothers.
+This variety is considered to be especially healthy and nutritious for nursing mothers.

-- Another healthy option is laddoos made with a combination of sesame seeds, flax seeds, pumpkin seeds.
-This is extremely beneficial during the winter season, to provide warmth to the body.
+- Another healthy option is laddoos made with a combination of sesame seeds, flax seeds, and pumpkin seeds.
+These are extremely beneficial during the winter season and may help provide warmth to the body.